The OTFC Group has transformed people’s lives. Tell us what services it offers

 The only people who love our brilliant outcomes more than us are the kids and the parents we live for.
 Happy people do great work and combine this with a sense of real purpose and passion, and it really is the secret to a successful organization.
 We literally change lives.
 Measurable improvements within weeks.
 Happier families.
 Potential they have never dared dream of.
 And what’s more, it is not another medical appointment – it’s the one where the child or young person wakes up in the morning delighted that today is the day, they are going to OTFC to play.
 Possibly the only medical appointment a child looks forward to.

 - We provide a rigorous and thorough occupational therapy assessment, that looks at the developmental, functional, social, and emotional needs of the individual.
-The assessment process uses detailed information from caregiver’s, educators, and relevant health professionals to make informed and wholistic goals that help the client reach their full potential.
+The assessment process uses detailed information from caregivers, educators, and relevant health professionals to make informed and holistic goals that help the client reach their full potential.
 Add the purpose-built clinic facilities into the mix, we believe this provides the opportunity for the most efficient and effective therapy.
-We specialise in Ayres Sensory Integration® which requires post graduate certification, and we certainly love what we do.
-We get to “hang out” and “play” with young people to improve their skills and remediate their deficits and through a neurodevelopmental approach that has a strong scientific base.
+We specialise in Ayres Sensory Integration® which requires post-graduate certification, and we certainly love what we do.
+We get to “hang out” and “play” with young people to improve their skills and remediate their deficits through a neurodevelopmental approach that has a strong scientific base.

 Our success is based on a rigorous data-driven decision-making framework that is client-centric.
 This means we can continually grow our service offering to meet the needs of those who want a therapeutic approach that works.
 Our service extends beyond the clinic to the community, with initiatives such as CampEVOLVE® and group-based therapy supporting additional social and emotional development related goals imperative for client empowerment and independence.

-Do you have a personal story about a client’s life which, thanks to your work, is utterly transformed?
+Do you have a personal story about a client’s life that, thanks to your work, is utterly transformed?

 A business is only as good as its team.
 How did you find your people and what do they bring to the practice?

-We have an impressive EVP and a robust training and induction with weekly supervision provided for their entire working life.
-We provide opportunities for growth through clinical or leadership channels, have an in-house Emerging Leadership Program, executive coaching for all of our leadership team and with a national footprint on the horizon, the opportunities to travel and work around the country is an additional opportunity.
+We have an impressive EVP and robust training and induction with weekly supervision provided for their entire working life.
+We provide opportunities for growth through clinical or leadership channels, have an in-house Emerging Leadership Program, executive coaching for all of our leadership team and a national footprint on the horizon, the opportunities to travel and work around the country are an additional opportunity.